AlirezaHabibi1377/Flood-Area-Segmentation-using-U-Net-with-MobileNetV2/README.md

 # Flood Area Segmentation using U-Net with MobileNetV2

 This repository contains code for semantic segmentation of flood-hit areas using a U-Net architecture with MobileNetV2 as the base model.
-The objective is to accurately segment the water region in images of flood-affected areas.
+The objective is to segment the water region in images of flood-affected areas.

 ## Dataset